supreme8888/git-module201/README.md

 -----======= YOUR PROJECT IS HERE! ===========-------
-    PROJECT AVENSKI DSOIKA DSKROTSKI
+    PROJECT AVENSKI DSOIKA DSKROTSKI<br>
 Dedicated features (branches):AVenski DSoika DSkrotski<br>
 This is such cool project!
-I could work with this all night long!
+I could work with this all night long!<br>
-Yes, there is really nothing to see
+Yes, there is really nothing to see<br>